Angel of the Lord

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-Angel of the Lord in key passages
+Angel of the Lord passage map

 Passage or sceneWhat happensWhy it matters